grueneschweiz/imagery/README.md

 ### Why?
 Not everybody has the software and skills to create corporate design images on his own.
-And it's not everybodys hobby to learn all the rules of the corporate design.
+And it's not everybody's hobby to learn all the rules of the corporate design.